A bit of insight for practitioners of rejectomancy, not from the content of your rejection letter, but by how long it took you to get it.

 The story feels like it is part of a larger body of work and is not standing up on its own merit.

-The story does something too experimental and left the readers behind. (especially with Bizarro & Slipstreamers)
+The story does something too experimental and left the readers behind.
+(Bizarro & Slipstream were the most common offenders)

 We think the story is precious, preachy, pedantic, or otherwise a thinly veiled platform for your personal whatevers.
 (Yes, you should transmit your ideas through your writing, but it shouldn’t come off like this)